 Birmingham's farmers market has an advantage thanks in part to its location.
 Run from May to October, the Birmingham Farmers Market offers seasonal produce, as well as specifically organic produce.
 A set of prepared goods are also on hand, and when the shopping is over, take advantage of the location.
 It's set up just right nearby the Salvatore Scallopini Restaurant, so a complete dinner can be enjoyed immediately after a long day of walking the booths.

 The Upper Peninsula often gets short shrift in tourism trade, except for those interested in natural beauty.
-All that nature, however, means great opportunities for farming, and that makes Marquette's Marquette Farmers and Artist's Market a major means to access the results of that farming.
+All that nature, however, means great opportunities for farming, and that makes Marquette's Marquette Farmers Market a major means to access the results of that farming.
 Throw in a set of displays contributed by local artists, which by itself is something of an impressive development, and the result is produce with a noteworthy side of art.
 Better yet, the market is involved in the Project Fresh program staged by the Women, Infants and Children (WIC) program, which helps get fresh fruit and vegetables to the low-income consumer.

 Eastern Market, in Detroit, is sometimes regarded as the largest such market in the state, and with good reason.
 Run year-round on Saturdays, and Sundays and Tuesdays as well between June and October, there's a lot to check out here in this market, which measures over six blocks square.
 Produce, of course, is king, but a meat market and local crafts are also on hand, with over 250 vendors on hand during the height of the season.